 Whip up your own batch of soaps.
 Not only is it economical, you can add your own colors to turn it into a craft that get kids excited about using their new soap when it's time to wash their hands.

 For the girlie girl in your house, make a pink soap.
 And the tough guy in your house can go for blue soap.
 Swirl a bunch of colors together to make a rainbow of soap colors.
 Follow a soap-making tutorial to learn how to make soap and add colors your kids won't be able to resist.

 3. Give Stickers

 One very easy way to get your kids to wash their hands is by using stickers.
-You can even make your own stickers.
-Every time they wash their hands throughout the day, hand them a sticker.
+You can even make your own stickers with pictures and a homemade glue.
+Every time the kids wash their hands throughout the day, hand them a sticker as a reward.